 This is the scenario I imagined when I visited a mother and child who contacted the Society of St. Vincent de Paul earlier this year.
 Although we had been in this building before we had no idea that the landlord had also turned the attic into a lodging space.
 The steps to the attic were loft stairs, worn, steep and austere.

 In this space the mother and her daughter shared a mattress behind a semi-partition.
 The living space was floored with old lino.
-A small table, a stool and chair made for the furnishings.
+A small table, a stool and a chair were made for the furnishings.
 An old aluminium sink and stove made up the kitchen.
-On the partition wall an electricity meter sprang wires, like snakes in Medusa’s hair.
+On the partition wall, an electricity meter sprang wires, like snakes in Medusa’s hair.
 Blackened extension leads crossed the floor.
-At the other end of the space a flimsy door hid a small toilet, and maybe a sink.
+At the other end of the space, a flimsy door hid a small toilet, and maybe a sink.

 While this was the worst case of poor housing we had seen in our visits it is not the only such property that defies housing regulations.
 A Dublin City Council survey published in April found over 90% of the 1500 bedsit properties inspected were below standard and unfit for habitation.
 With almost 100,000 households waiting on local authority housing is it any wonder that people fall prey to rogue landlords?